KohaILS/koha-manual-zh-cn/source/cataloging.rst

 Duplicating items
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can easily duplicate each item by clicking the 'Action' button the left of each item on the edit items screen
+You can easily duplicate each item by clicking the 'Actions' button the left of each item on the edit items screen

 |image692|